toastedcrumpets/BlackboardQuizMaker/README.md

 # Dependencies

-This package requires a working installation of python, python-lxml, and python-matplotlib.
+This package requires a working installation of python, python-lxml, and python-image, imagemagick, and LaTeX.
 You can install these on ubuntu like so:

 ```
-sudo apt-get install python-lxml python-matplotlib
+sudo apt-get install python-lxml python-image imagemagick
 ```

 # How to use it (python)